dribnet/purvs/README.md

 The position of the sun and the moon represents the time (for example the moon is at the top at midnight and the sun is at the top at noon).

-I have changed the code so the stars fade in at night and fade out during the day.
-Previously, they suddenly appeared/disappeared.
+I fixed some bugs with the stars fading in and out.

+Also started working on the alarm.